 Editor’s note: The following originally appeared last June.
-Given the recent tragic events in Las Vegas and in Texas and the ensuing conversation around gun violence and legislation, we decided this conversation about evangelicals and firearms is worth revisiting.
+Given the recent tragic events in Las Vegas, Texas and now Parkland, Florida, and the ensuing conversation around gun violence and legislation, we decided this conversation about evangelicals and firearms is worth revisiting.

 Here we are again.